PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-07 04:50:18
+Last updated: 2024-04-07 04:50:51
-Random Quote: Men call me Darkstar, and I am of the night.  -  Gerold Dayne
+Random Quote: A thousand eyes, a hundred skins, wisdom deep as the roots of ancient trees.
+Greenseers.  -  Bloodraven